 Day 4: Friday, May 4, 2018 | October 19, 2018

 KINSHIP with NATURE: We will head west into Connemara and spend our day at Brigit's Garden, a beautiful Celtic-themed garden, where we will explore the rhythm of the Celtic seasons and the spirituality of St. Brigid. (lunch included, dinner on your own)

 SILENCE & SOLITUDE: In the morning we take a private boat ride on Lough Corrib to Inchagoill island where there is a monastery with the remains of St. Patrick’s 5th century site and the Romanesque Church of the Saints.
-We visit Cong Abbey in the afternoon with the opportunity for a beautiful forest hike.
-If weather conditions do not permit landing on the island then we will head to Ross Errilly Friary, a beautiful 15th century Franciscan Abbey. (lunch and dinner included)
+We visit Cong Abbey in the afternoon with the opportunity for a beautiful forest hike. (lunch and dinner included)